 Modernize your gym with a custom fitness app.

 Should my gym focus on attracting younger or older members?

 The two highest-growing age brackets in the US are the old (those aged over 55) and the very young (those under 18).
 Understand that you can’t be everything to everybody, and there are pros and cons no matter which age group you aim for.
 Before you pick your target audience, there are several factors to consider.

 Disposable income typically rises with age, which can certainly benefit your business in many ways.
 Does your gym have a focus or niche that would appeal to the younger set, or is it more of a general gym set-up?
 What is your branding like?
 Do you have the space for group classes and activities — or conversely, a pool?

 Can you accommodate the specific needs of older or younger age groups?
 For younger gym-goers, this might include childcare or after-school programs.
 Older gym-goers will appreciate personal trainers knowledgeable about arthritis and osteoporosis.
 Your answers to these questions will likely reveal a lot about the better course of action for your gym.

 The Bottom Line: What is the average age of gym-goers?

+From Gen Z to Gen X, and from Baby Boomers to Millenials.
 It turns out that Millennials are most likely to buy a gym membership, but Baby Boomers are the most likely to actually use their gym memberships.
 However, due to age-related exercise preferences, your gym’s membership demographics may be completely different.
 Get to know your unique client base so that you can best serve their needs, and if you decide to branch out to attract different age groups, do so in ways that complement your current business without alienating your existing clientele.

 If you’re ready to take your gym operations to the next level, Exercise.com can help.
 Book a demo to learn more.